 Delhi air quality continues to remain 'very poor'

-New Delhi, Oct 29 (IANS) The air quality in the national capital continued to remain in the 'very poor' category as the overall Air Quality Index (AQI) of the city reached 322 on Sunday morning, according to data from the System of Air Quality and Weather Forecasting And Research (SAFAR).
+New Delhi, Nov 1 (IANS) The air quality in the national capital continued to remain in the 'very poor' category as the overall Air Quality Index (AQI) reached 336 on Wednesday morning, according to data from the System of Air Quality and Weather Forecasting And Research (SAFAR).

-The AQI at Dhirpur with PM 2.5 was at 356, under a 'very poor' category.
+The AQI at Dhirpur with PM 2.5 was at 380 under a 'very poor' category.
+In Pusa and Delhi University the AQI recorded PM 2.5 at 311 and 391 in the 'very poor' category.

+At Lodhi Road, the Air Quality Index with PM 2.5 concentration was at 317 in the 'very poor' category and the PM 10 stood at 219 also in the 'poor' category.

+At IIT Delhi station the PM 2.5 was at 329, a 'very poor' category while the PM 10 reached 188, in the 'moderate' category.

 The AQI between zero and 50 is considered 'good', 51 and 100 'satisfactory', 101 and 200 'moderate', 201 and 300 'poor', 301 and 400 'very poor', and 401 and 500 'severe'.